 --force-handlers command-line option,

-force_handlers: True in a play, or
+force_handlers: True in a play, or by adding

 force_handlers = True

-if a task fails on that host.
+all hosts, even hosts with failed tasks.
 (Note that certain errors could still prevent

 the handler from running, such as a host becoming unreachable.)

 Ansible lets you define what “failure” means in each task using the